Lion Air Flight 904: Investigation

 The Indonesian National Transportation Safety Committee (NTSC) published a preliminary report on 15 May 2013.
-Flight data showed that the aircraft continued to descend below the minimum descent altitude (MDA), which is 142 m above ground level (AGL).
-The report found that at 270 m AGL, the first officer reported that the runway was not in sight.
-At approximately 46 m AGL, the pilot again stated he could not see the runway.
-Flight data showed that the pilots attempted to perform a go-around at approximately 6 m AGL, but contacted the water surface moments later.
+Flight data showed that the aircraft continued to descend below the minimum descent altitude (MDA), which is 466 ft above ground level (AGL).
+The report found that at 890 ft AGL, the first officer reported that the runway was not in sight.
+At approximately 151 ft AGL, the pilot again stated he could not see the runway.
+Flight data showed that the pilots attempted to perform a go-around at approximately 20 ft AGL, but contacted the water surface moments later.
 The captain's go around decision came far too late.
-The bare minimum altitude for a 737 go around is 15 m, as 9 m of altitude is lost when executing the manoeuvre.
+The bare minimum altitude for a 737 go around is 49 ft, as 30 ft of altitude is lost when executing the manoeuvre.
 There has been no indication that the aircraft suffered any mechanical malfunction.
 The final report was published in 2014.